parttimenerd/hello-ebpf/README.md

 A look ahead into the future so you know what to expect:

-- Implement the API so that we can recreate all bcc examples from the book
 - Support the newer [libbpf](https://github.com/libbpf/libbpf) library
    - Started in the [bpf](bpf) and [bpf-processor](bpf-processor) modules
 - Allow writing eBPF programs in Java
+- Drop libbcc and the BCC tools

 These plans might change, but I'll try to keep this up to date.
 I'm open to suggestions, contributions, and ideas.